AbhinavRastogi12/Git-Document/README.md

 -> ls                                            //to list content

--> dir                                           //to check the number of directories in folder
+-> dir                                           //to check the number of directories in folder(for windows only)

 -> mkdir file.extention                          //to create new directory